carjun/darknet_for_toy/README.md

 In other words, it cannot be directy applied to other different datasets.

+A few steps to get started:

+- Add `$CUDA_PATH` to the `$PATH` variable.
+Verify if the path to CUDA in the `./Makefile` is correct.
+If you're running YOLO on Salk, the CUDA path in Makefile should be correct.
+- `cp /data/sbambach/yolo/trained_model_weights/yolo_15_toddlers.weights ./`

 ## Running YOLO to detect objects:

 `./darknet yolo getboxes $network_config_file $input_text_file $outout_text_file $trained_network_weights`